softwaremill/mqperf/article.md

 * if you are already using Mongo, PostgreSQL or EventStore, you can either use it as a message queue or easily build a message queue on top of the database, without the need to create and maintain a separate messaging cluster
 * if you want to have high persistence guarantees, RabbitMQ ensures replication across the cluster and on disk on message send.
 It's a very popular choice used in many projects, with full AMQP implementation and support for many messaging topologies
 * ActiveMQ Artemis is a popular, battle-tested and widely used messaging broker with wide protocol support and good performance
+* NATS Streaming support many useful communication patterns, and is especially popular in IoT deployments
+* Redis Streams offers good performance on top of a popular and familiar key-value store
 * RocketMQ offers a JMS-compatible interface, with great performance
 * Pulsar builds provides a wide feature set, with many messaging schemes available.
 It’s gaining popularity, due to it’s flexible nature, accommodating for a wide range of use-cases, and great performance
 * Kafka offers the best performance and scalability, at the cost of feature set.
 It is the de-facto standard for processing event streams across enterprises.